nuwan-d/MD_model_JAM-21-1174/README.md

 <img src="x-t_density.JPG" width="450">

-More information about the model is available in our paper.
+More information is available in our paper.